mikosik/smooth-build/doc/tutorial.md

 should be assigned to which parameters) then it fails with error.
 In such cases disambiguity can be solved by specifying assignment between argument and parameter explicitly.
-In the following example we need to explicitly name `source` parameter as without it smooth wouldnt' be able to guess whether `1.8` String value should be assigned to `source` or `target` parameter, both of which are of type String.
+In the following example we need to explicitly name `source` parameter, as without it, smooth wouldnt' be able to guess whether `1.8` String value should be assigned to `source` or `target` parameter, both of which are of type String.
 ```
 release.jar: files("//src") | javac(source="1.8") | jar;